 Boats are meant to be on the water, not in dry dock awaiting exterior maintenance.
 Only Hatteras paints every exterior fiberglass surface above and below the waterline.
 Our process provides a hard outer surface with a beautiful high sheen and a longer lasting hull finish.
 The Benefits -- less waxing, increased UV resistance and less exterior maintenance.

-From the waterline down, Hatteras uses both a vinylester blister-resistant gel coat and vinylester resin in the skin coat.
+From the waterline down, Hatteras uses both a vinylester blister-resistant gel coat and vinylester resin in the skin coat to provide maximum protection.
 This process provides additional blister resistance and reduced water intrusion.

 The last finish that is applied to every Hatteras hull bottom is an ablative anti-fouling paint.
 While some anti-fouling paints lose their effectiveness with age, an antiblative paint sloughs off inactive components of the aging bottom paint.
-In turn, this exposes new anti-fouling agents.
-The bottom paint process consists of a two-part polyurethane primer, two coats of epoxy primer and finally two coats of copper-based anti-fouling paint.
+In turn, this exposes new active anti-fouling agents.
+The bottom paint process consists of sanding all areas below the waterline, prepping and cleaning all areas to then apply two coats of Seahawk epoxy primer.
+After that dries completely, two more coats of Seahawk cooper- based anti fouling paint is applied for a glass like hull bottom.

 The maintenance advantages of our paints and processes are evident in other areas of our boats as well.
 We coat all walkways and decks with a non-skid finish utilizing polymeric beads.
 While the beads obviously improve footing, they also remain white and do not blacken with wear.
 Hatteras also paints engine rooms and bilge areas with white polyurethane to produce a smooth finish that is easy to clean.